Complying with NYC Fair Workweek Laws 2024

 What tools and features does Harri offer to help employers comply with NYC Fair Workweek laws?

-Harri offers a range of tools to aid employers in complying with NYC Fair Workweek laws, including easy creation of Good Faith Estimates, direct shift swap functionalities, calculation tools for Right to Rest compensation, alerts for scheduling penalties, and comprehensive cost reports to manage Fair Workweek compliance effectively.
+Harri offers a range of tools to aid employers in complying with NYC Fair Workweek laws, including easy creation of Regular Schedules , direct shift swap functionalities, calculation tools for Right to Rest compensation, alerts for schedule change premium penalties, and comprehensive reports to manage Fair Workweek compliance more effectively.

 What are the specific requirements for schedule changes under the advanced notice rules of NYC Fair Workweek?

-According to the advanced notice rules of the NYC Fair Workweek law, employers must give employees their schedules at least 14 days in advance.
+According to the advanced notice rules of the NYC Fair Workweek law, employers must give employees their schedules at least 14 days in advance of the first day of the work schedule.
 Any changes within this period must be communicated within 24 hours, and employers must pay compensation for changes made after the notice period.
-Written consent is required for any shift changes within the 14-day period.

 How do the Access to Hours rules affect the hiring process for new employees in NYC?

-The Access to Hours rules under NYC Fair Workweek require employers to offer new shift opportunities to existing, more senior employees before hiring new staff.
-This ensures that current employees have the first chance to accept additional work hours, promoting fair employment practices.
+The Access to Hours rules under NYC Fair Workweek require employers to offer new shift opportunities to existing employees before hiring new staff.